-The Fates (Moirai) – In Charge of Human Destiny
+The Fates (Moirai): In Charge of Human Destiny

-Origins of Moirai
+Origins of the Fates, a.k.a. the Moirai

-Hesiod, on his part, proposed that the Fates were the three goddesses of destiny and assigned them names and roles.
+It was Hesiod who proposed that the Fates were the three goddesses of destiny and assigned them names and roles.
 This depiction of the Fates is the most popular.

 Role in Greek Mythology